 Halloween just isn't Halloween without candy corn.
-And even though a lot of people don't like the taste of it, candy corn does make a fun home decorating motif during the fall season.
-Case in point, these pillar candles inspired by the white, orange and yellow confections.
-To create the tapered candy corn shape, I used paper cups, which are perfect for holding the hot wax.
-And the candles slide right out when they're done.
+And even though many folks don't like the taste of it, candy corn does make a fun home decorating motif during the fall season.
+These pillar candles are inspired by the white, orange and yellow confections.
+To create the tapered candy corn candle shape, use paper cups, which are perfect for holding the hot wax.
+The candles slide right out when they're done.
 Displayed on a platter of actual candy corn, they'll add a whimsical touch to your Halloween revelries.

 Things You'll Need

 Orange and yellow crayons or wax dye